favourdev1/Testimonials-grid-section-frontend-mentor/README-template.md

 ### Continued development

-I'm going to keep rading up and brushing up my skills in css so that i can improve myself better.
-I'm also going o build more sample projects so i can see my improvements so far.
+I'm going to keep  brushing up my skills in css so that i can improve myself better.
+I'm also going to build more sample projects so i can see my improvements so far.

 ### Useful resources